mduleone/redux-majic/README.md

 ### Redux

-To put all of these pieces all together, we have several pieces that work together.
+We have several helpers that make working with Redux and `MajicEntities` extremely easy.

-#### Actions
+#### Action Creators

 To start, we have a standard action creator, [`createMajicAction`](./src/redux/actions.js#L9), which returns objects of type [`MajicAction`](./src/redux/types.js#L16).